 Companies hold more influence over rejection sensitivity than they may realise.
 A simple rejection email with one line of context can turn a painful silence into constructive closure.
 For example: “We went with another candidate because of budget alignment, but we were impressed with your portfolio.”
 That small effort provides clarity and helps freelancers move forward.

 Additionally, acknowledging applications (even automatically) reduces uncertainty.
 It signals respect and reminds freelancers they’re dealing with real people, not faceless systems.
-These small shifts in communication create goodwill, strengthen brand reputation, and help keep skilled talent engaged in future opportunities.
+Clear and timely communication reduces uncertainty, which improves applicant perception, strengthens employer brand reputation, and increases the likelihood that skilled freelancers reapply in the future.

 Why Kuubiik Approaches This Differently